-After his caretaker parents died about 20 years ago, Vernon Gray, a disabled man, lived with as many as 500 rats as his only companions.
-Now the Washington State Department of Social and Health Services has agreed to pay Gray $8 million for failing to check on him.
-It’s said to be the largest settlement of its kind in state history.
+After his caretaker mother died about 20 years ago, Vernon Gray, a disabled man, was left living in an increasingly dilapidated home overrun by as many as 500 rats.
+Now the Washington State Department of Social and Health Services has agreed to pay the 64-year-old man $8 million for failing to check on him.
+It’s said to be the biggest settlement for an adult protective services case in the state’s history.

 According to the Washington Post, one neighbor said rats could be seen “swinging from drapes and licking condensation off the windows.”
-They could be spotted outside of the home too, scurrying through the tall grass of the lawn.
+They could be spotted outside the home too, scurrying through the tall grass of the lawn.